pixobits/HeadphoneKittyCat/README.md

 the server.
 You would also probably want to get the address to sign a random string each time they want to listen to a track.

-There are two simple contracts:
+There are two contracts:

-- ERC20 token $kittycat used to purchase access to tracks
+- ERC20 token $KTYCAT used to purchase access to tracks
 - ERC721 NFT used to represent a single track.

+Both these contracts are deployed on the cheapeth network
+- erc20: `0x73b1736107bC2Bf1eD9EE10397a6c19321A011c8`
+- erc721: `0x5E6b712dEb7605fD0C40B9e1abb4EE1ba5d514E1`

+The site is built and deployed to: [gerald.host/ktycat](https://gerald.host/ktycat)

+Make sure you meta mask is connected to cheapeth: [view wallet setup](https://cheapeth.org/metamask.html)

 <img width="600" alt="headphone-kitty-cat" src="https://user-images.githubusercontent.com/23342939/116082263-1c4ace80-a693-11eb-9205-5341713770b4.png">